 Whatever the age of the horse they’ve chosen to back, punters know that winning a Group 1 race previously is a prerequisite for success in the Irish Champion Stakes.
 Success over the trip is similarly important, whilst those towards the top of the betting have had the better of recent renewals.

 Aidan O’Brien knows better than anybody what it takes to win the Irish Champion Stakes.
-As of 2019 he has trained the winner eight times, including with Dylan Thomas, who became the first horse to win the race in consecutive years in 2006 and 2007.
+As of 2022 he has trained the winner eleven times, including with Dylan Thomas, who became the first horse to win the race in consecutive years in 2006 and 2007.
 This feat was repeated by O’Brien’s Magical in 2019 and 2020.